matloff/fasteR/README.md

 ```

 As with everything else, **row.names** is a function, and as you can see
-above, its return value is a 32-element vector.
+above, its return value here is a 32-element vector.
 The elements of that
 vector are of type **character**.

 You can even assign to that vector: